Skip to content

 What language is Cypriot Greek?

-Cypriot Greek is a dialect of Greek.
+Cypriot Greek is a dialect of the Greek language.

 Which region is Cypriot Greek associated with?